bazzofx/notes/content/Red Team/Attacks/DOS Attack.md

 - **MAC Flooding:** Overloads a switch's MAC table, forcing it into a fail-open mode, converting it into a hub and allowing traffic to be sniffed.

 - **STP (Spanning Tree Protocol) Attack:** Disrupts network topology by injecting fake STP configurations, causing network instability.
+Usually caused by ==mis-configured Switch Devices==

 ### **Physical Layer (Layer 1):**